Mr. Right Again for Her

 Thea’s lips parted in amazement.
 “For one thing, it would be a wing-woman, in my case.”

-Tess threw her hands in the air.
+Lacey threw her hands in the air.
 “I’ll call you whatever you want.
 Just say yes and start packing already.”

-“I’m more than content with that trusted friend stuff you just tossed at me out of nowhere.”
+“I’m more than content with that trusted friend status you just tossed at me out of nowhere.”
 Thea’s cautious smile was back as she ushered her boss toward the door.
 “And you really do need to pack.”

-Tess allowed her assistant to nudge her toward the door.
+Lacey allowed her assistant to nudge her toward the door.
 “So do you.
 I’m serious about taking you with me.
 I already bought your ticket.
 It’s non-refundable.”

 Thea sharply exhaled.
 “You shouldn’t have done that.
 I can’t just up and leave Dallas like that.”

 “Why not?”
-Tess couldn’t believe she was being so difficult.
+Lacey couldn’t believe she was being so difficult.
 “It’s only for a week!
 An all-expense-paid trip to a town most people on the planet have never heard of,” she reminded with a joking glance over her shoulder.
 “How can you even think of passing up such an opportunity?”

 “Because of my work at the orphanage,” Thea confided softly.

 “You’re a volunteer.
 Surely they can spare you for a few days.”
-Sensing they were finally getting to the heart of her assistant’s resistance, Tess spun around so quickly that she had to lay a hand on the door frame to keep her balance.
+Sensing they were finally getting to the heart of her assistant’s resistance, Lacey spun around so quickly that she had to lay a hand on the door frame to keep her balance.

 “Sure, but kids get attached, especially ones without family.”
 Thea glanced away.
 “They’ll miss me.”
 Her eyes glinted with unshed tears.
 “I’ll miss them, too.”